snowdj/bradonomics.github.io/_drafts/google-analytics-piwik.md

    - DOMContentLoaded, i.e. the time until the page becomes usable has improved, but the window.onload is still too slow for my liking (it looks to the user like the page is still loading because of the browser's loading indicator is still spinning).
 My shared hosting is taking 3-6 seconds to serve the piwik.php file.
 Changed the window.addEventListener from the option given by Piwik to the async option shared by [Christian Pekeler](https://twitter.com/pekeler) on the [Piwik Forums](http://forum.piwik.org/t/piwik-is-slowing-down-my-website-load-speed-but-why/15257/9).
   Test
    - Significant speed increase.
-In two tests the piwik.php file loaded in .6 and .7 seconds.
-In the latest test the DOM loaded in 1.56 seconds and the page in 2.46 seconds.
+In two tests following the change the piwik.php file loaded in .6 and .7 seconds.
+In the second test the DOM loaded in 1.56 seconds and the page in 2.46 seconds.

+## Results

+Already getting referral spam.
+Tweeted to Piwik team.
+Waiting for response.

+## The Biggest Drawbacks

+Dashboard Widgets are less robust. (screenshots)

+Google won't let you much keyword data, but it's even worse with third party analytics.
+In Google Analytics you are able to connect your Web Master Tools and get slightly more data, but as of yet, there is no connection option for Piwik.

 ## Original "block spam in Google Analytics body"